gjonsson/Gjonsson/README.md

 [![Kaktus Kreatives :cactus:](https://img.shields.io/badge/%F0%9F%8C%B5-Kaktus%20Kreatives-green?style=for-the-badge)](https://kaktus.is)

+Have been involved in software development since 1999 as an entrepreneur, programmer, sales manager and more, both in Iceland and abroad.
+Connections to DK software with WordPress are my specialty, both their inventory and financial systems as well as their membership systems.

 <!--
 **gjonsson/gjonsson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.